CodePushGo/website/src/content/blog/en/setting-up-capacitor-local-environment.md

 npm install
 ```

-If you're adding Capacitor to an existing web app, initialize it in your project directory:
+If you're adding React Native to an existing web app, initialize it in your project directory:

 ```bash
 cd your-web-app